Video

 This virtual orchestra program was created to offer music students performing opportunities and allow continued development through live performance during state mandated “stay-at-home” quarantines.

-1,990 video clips were edited, and resources were shared with 6,899 K-12 music teachers across the country.
+A total of 1,990 video clips were edited, and resources were shared with 6,899 K-12 music teachers across the country.

 Photo: Screenshot from Virtual Summer Concert 2021 Video Clips